ContextVM/gateway-cli/README.md

 3.  **Configuration File (Lowest Priority):** A YAML-based configuration file (`contextgw.config.yml`) provides default settings that can be overridden by environment variables or CLI flags.

 This layered approach ensures robust and adaptable deployment scenarios.

+## Installation

+You can download the latest release from the [releases page](https://github.com/contextvm/gateway-cli/releases).

 ## Usage